Ham Workbench

 Ham Electronics Work Bench

 If you are starting out as a new Ham or electronics hobbyist, you will soon find a need for having your own workbench.
 The ultimate electronics workbench is different for each person and changes as personal knowledge and interests evolve and as technology changes.
-The choices and decisions of precisely which tools and equipment you need to have available are not easily resolved.
-The location where the bench will reside, the actual physical size, where the technical support information will be located, and how much 'extra equipment'/'parts storage' will be required are all factors to be considered and will impact your other tool choices.
-As your interests grow, perhaps adding 'more benches' will be decision to face.
-Many have a basic work bench, a ham/radio work bench and a computer/micro-controller bench.
-Yep, that is three different benches.
+Some people have two or three 'electronic' workbenchs - RF bench/AF bench/Computer bench/soldering bench, etc. The choices and decisions of precisely which tools and equipment you need to have available are not usually easily resolved when you are starting.
+The location where the bench will reside, the actual physical size, where the technical support information will be located (you will collect a lot of information), and how much 'extra equipment'/'parts storage' will be required are all factors to be considered and will impact your other tool choices.
+As your interests grow, perhaps adding 'more benches' will be a decision you will face.
+As we stated, many have a basic work bench, a ham/radio work bench and a computer/micro-controller bench.
+Each bench with it's own set of requirements and instrumentation / tool requirements.

 HINT: Add items to your 'gift lists' for birthdays and Christmas.
 This can help you add quickly to your bench!

-Rubber Floor Mats - beside offering better foot comfort these can insulate you from floor electrical conductivity.
+Rubber Floor Mats - beside offering better foot comfort these can insulate you from the floors electrical conductivity {better safety}.

 Isolated power - supplied to all test equipment and units you are working on.
-You do not want direct connect power to any surface you will be touching or able to come in contact with (intentionally or accidentally).
+You do not want direct connect power to any surface you could be touching or able to come in contact with (intentionally or accidentally).
+Ground isolation/common are something to watch carefully - especially when making measuring equipment connections.

 Bench Lighting - You will need more light then what you initially think.
 Suggest you go 'over bright' and have a method to dim it down if desired.

 Computer Access - Most modern benches will use a computer (with internet access) to provide information directly at the workbench.
 I stopped using clipboards on the bench in the mid 1980s.
-Consider it's power connections and isolation.
+Yes I still use a 'scratch pad' at the bench.
+Also, consider it's power connections and isolation.
+Equipment may use the computer for for better readability and for control of the test equipment.

 Experimenter Stuff: